joerowelll/CashierChangeProblem/README.md

 # CashierChangeProblem
 JAVA
-Calculate the change required in a purchase and print with required notes and coins in £
+Calculate the change required in a purchase and print with minimum required notes and coins in £